KxSystems/docs/docs/kb/logging.md

 Function calls and the contents of the their parameters can be recorded to a log file, which can then be replayed by a process.
 This is often used for data recovery.

-This technique is often used to allow a developer more control over log file naming conventions, what to log, log file locations and the ability to add logic around the log file lifecycle.
+This technique allows more control over actions like log file naming conventions, what to log, log file locations and the ability to add logic around the log file lifecycle.

 ### Creating a log file